ComradDoge/DogeEU4/README.md

 <h1>DD/MM/YYYY</h1>

+- USA election should work properly now.
+- Luxembourg is no longer locked into its reform.
+- Monastic temples mechanic properly gives you karma instead of only removing it.
 - Added a way to access Dutch Naval Professionalism in vanilla WOC/EMP mission trees as well.

  <!-- Todo -->